Grandstand (TV programme): Around the Grounds

 Between the main live sporting events, Grandstand had a brief segment of reports from around the football grounds prior to the 3pm kick-offs.
 The on-site commentators summarised the team line-ups and pre-match news.

 Final Score

-In late afternoon during the football season, Grandstand would conclude with Final Score.
+In the late afternoon during the football season, Grandstand would conclude with Final Score.
 This covered results from all Football League and Scottish Football League matches.
 A famous feature was the teleprinter, which by the start of the 1980s, was digitised and renamed the vidiprinter, which typed out results as they came through.
 When most of the results were in, the final scores were read out as the "classified football results", and the football pools news was given.
-Only two people regularly read the classified results on Grandstands Final Score: the Australian Len Martin (from the first edition until his death in 1995) and Tim Gudgin (from 1995 until 2001, when Final Score left Grandstand – he maintained the role until 2011).
-Results in rugby union and, until 1987, racing, were also included.
+Only two people regularly read the classified results on Grandstands Final Score: the Australian Len Martin (from the first edition until his death in 1995) and Tim Gudgin (from 1995 until 2001, when Final Score separated from Grandstand – he maintained the role until 2011).
+Rugby union results and, until 1987, racing results, were also included.
 A shorter version was aired during the football close season.